Average Weather in Mino Japan

 The muggier period of the year lasts for 3.6 months, from June 10 to September 29, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
 The muggiest day of the year is August 5, with muggy conditions 95% of the time.

 The least muggy day of the year is December 29, when muggy conditions are essentially unheard of.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Mino experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Mino experiences significant seasonal variation over the course of the year.